 Introduction to Orange City, Florida

 Orange City, Florida, in Volusia county, is 4 miles NW of Deltona, Florida (center to center) and 98 miles S of Jacksonville, Florida.
-The city is conveniently located inside the Daytona Beach metropolitan area and has an estimated 6,604 residents.
+The city is conveniently located inside the Daytona Beach metropolitan area.

 Orange City History

 This area was originally inhabited by the Timucua Indians.
 Dr. French, and six of his friends, bought a large tract of land in 1874, and established the community which is now known as Orange City.
 It was named for the orange groves planted around the city.
 The first public school of Volusia County was founded in Orange City in 1878, and the city was incorporated in 1882.